AI4Bharat/IndicOOV/README.md

 7. navigation

 ## Citation
+If you want to use our benchmark, templates or recording scripts, please cite our work as follows:
 ```
 @article{anand2024enhancingoutofvocabularyperformanceindian,
       title={Enhancing Out-of-Vocabulary Performance of Indian TTS Systems for Practical Applications through Low-Effort Data Strategies},